MAB-LAB

 • To organize a side event at CBD COP16 in Columbia in October 2024 with the aim of presenting the Nordic efforts with the Biodiversity Framework Agreement through the Nordic biosphere reserves and inspire national/Nordic but not least to present Nordic efforts to a global audience and to engage in global exchange of experiences.

-Result of part one
+Result of MAB-LAB I

 The results of the first part of the work were published in May 2024 in the following two publications: